-Alliance Executive Director and Interim Chief of Staff at Health Data Research UK (HDR UK)
+Director of Infrastructure and Services at Health Data Research UK (HDR UK)

-David Seymour joined Health Data Research UK (HDR UK) in June 2019 to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) and other strategic partnerships.
-He is...
+David Seymour joined Health Data Research UK (HDR UK) in June 2019 as Partnership Director to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) as part of the...